haren2312/kubernetes-course/_exercises/09-security_fundamentals/17-pod_security_standards.md

 8. **Cleanup**: Once done, delete the pods and namespaces you've created to keep things tidy.

 ## Conclusion

 In this session, we've explored the implementation of pod security standards in Kubernetes by creating and managing namespaces and enforcing security policies.
 By practicing these configurations, you'll enhance your understanding of Kubernetes security practices.
 Keep experimenting and pushing the limits of your Kubernetes knowledge! 🌟

-## Lecture Description
-This lecture focuses on implementing pod security standards in Kubernetes.
-It guides learners through the process of creating namespaces, setting up security contexts, and deploying pods while adhering to various security levels.
-By the end of the session, participants will have practical experience in enforcing security standards in their Kubernetes clusters.